Giant magnetic in-plane anisotropy and competing instabilities in Na3Co2SbO6: Magnetic neutron diffraction

 The wave-vector switch supports the idea that AFM${\frac{1}{3}}$ is a ferrimagnetic phase with an enlarged 2D cell compared to AFM${\frac{1}{2}}$, such as ``$\uparrow\uparrow\downarrow$'' compared to ``$\uparrow\downarrow$''.
-With the understanding that AFM${\frac{1}{2}}$ features zigzag order \cite{YanPRM2019}, AFM${\frac{1}{3}}$ could feature alternating wide and narrow FM-like chains, but recent indications of triple-$\mathbf{q}$ order \cite{ChenPRB2021,LeePRB2021} in the sister compound \ch{Na_2Co_2TeO_6} motivate us to consider a multi-$\mathbf{q}$ possibility here as well.
-In this regard, the aforementioned two $B_\mathrm{c,1}$ transitions of $\mathrm{S}_{60}$ are intriguing.
-In the zigzag scenario, the two transitions would occur in different parts of $\mathrm{S}_{60}$ (domains with different zigzag directions), whose transitions into AFM${\frac{1}{3}}$ at different $B_{\mathrm{c1,low}}$ and $B_{\mathrm{c1,high}}$ are expected from (the lack of) symmetry.
-The resultant AFM${\frac{1}{3}}$ chains would run in symmetry-inequivalent directions, too, yet they seem to have the same $B_{\mathrm{c}2}$ [Fig.~\ref{fig2}(c-d)], which requires a coincidence.
-Moreover, the two transitions are consistently observed independent of field history [Fig.~\ref{fig2}(c)], which is difficult to understand.
-We therefore believe that the precise nature of the AFM phases in \ch{Na_3Co_2SbO_6} is still open for further research, including the inter-layer stacking of AFM${\frac{1}{3}}$, which goes beyond our current scope.
-We further note that $B_{\mathrm{c}2}$ does \textit{not} necessarily mark entrance into a field-polarized state, certainly not for $\mathrm{S}_{a}$, since the AFM${\frac{1}{3}}$ diffraction peaks persist above $B_{\mathrm{c}2}$ (Fig.~\ref{fig3}).
+With the understanding that AFM${\frac{1}{2}}$ features zigzag order \cite{YanPRM2019}, which consists of alternating FM chains running along zigzag lines of the honeycomb lattice, AFM${\frac{1}{3}}$ could feature alternating wide and narrow FM ribbons and chains.
+An illustration of such FM chains without the alternating correlation can be found in Fig.~\ref{fig6}(a).
+The two-step transitions of $B_{\mathrm{c}1}$ and the single-step transition of $B_{\mathrm{c}2}$ introduce some restrictions on the magnetic structure, which we discuss in \cite{SM}.
+We further note that $B_{\mathrm{c}2}$ does \textit{not} necessarily mark entrance into a field-polarized state, certainly not for $\mathrm{S}_{a}$, since the AFM${\frac{1}{3}}$ diffraction peaks persist above $B_{\mathrm{c}2}$ (Fig.~\ref{fig4}).
 The nature of $B_{\mathrm{c}2}$ will be reported elsewhere.
-Further above $B_{\mathrm{c}2}$, all magnetic diffractions eventually coincide with nuclear Bragg peaks, as expected for a field-polarized state.
+Further above $B_{\mathrm{c}2}$, all magnetic diffraction eventually coincide with nuclear Bragg peaks, as expected for a field-polarized state.